DarjaLeonova/DoraNenoy/README.md

 - Hi, I’m @DoraNenoy 👋

 - I’m on my way to becomimg a good programmer. 😄
-- I’m currently learning web development technologies like: HTML, CSS and JavaScript.
+- I’m currently learning web development technologies like: HTML, CSS, JavaScript, AJAX and React.js.
   This is just the beginning and so far I have a little knowledge and expierence, but I try very hard to change it all. 💪

 - Of course this isn't the only interest in my life.
 I really love everything that is related to creativity, such as drawing.